ibmverse/verse-developer/_tutorials/ext-intro.markdown

 *Extension point* - A predefined location in the user interface where you can place a UI-based extension (in Verse, an action contribution).

 *LiveText* - Text contained within the body of a mail message that displays highlighted and, when clicked, responds by opening a web application.

-*Manifest file* - A JSON object containing widget properties and extension properties.
-The Verse Developer Chrome Extension toolkit contains a manifest file, called widget.json, that you will use for the tutorials.

 *Widget* - A data structure that contains a URL pointing to a web application, plus additional properties that describe the behavior of that application.